BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Sometimes students get confused about prime and composite numbers.
+Sometimes students get confused between prime and composite numbers.
 If we assume a composite number as a prime, whether it is an odd number or a product of a prime number, the calculation becomes wrong.
 For example, kids mistakenly assume that 9 is a prime number, but it is a composite number.

 Mistake 2